daqhris/daqhris.github.io/crypto-growth-fund.md

 ## Transparency
 ### Disclosures
-- All transactions related to this fund are recorded on public, decentralized and open-source blockchains.
+- All financial transactions related to this fund are recorded on public, decentralized and open-source blockchains.
-- High volatility on cryptocurrency markets should always be expected and accounted for the variable value of assets.
+- High volatility on cryptocurrencies markets should be expected and always accounted for when estimating the value of assets under management.

 ### Source(s) of Investment
 Income from underpaid hard labor that may be done with human body parts but without life insurance, work contract nor legal rights.
-Otherwise, it might originate from monetary gifts or crypto airdrops.
+Otherwise, the invested capital might originate from monetary gifts or crypto airdrops.

 ### Disclaimer
-Nothing on this website constitutes investment, accounting or legal advice or is a recommendation that you purchase, sell or hold any cryptocurrency or other investment or that you pursue any investment style or strategy.
+Nothing published on this website constitutes investment, accounting or legal advice.
+This crypto fund and its manager do not recommend that you purchase, sell or hold any cryptocurrency or other crypto assets.
+There is no intent to influence anyone in order to pursue a particular investment style or strategy.